 I wasn’t supposed to be able to go because Student Life actually scheduled me to work that night (of course).
 But then some angel from the heavens above heard my cry and I got a phone call from my manager saying that she didn’t need me to come in because they were over-staffed.
 I was dressed and in the building already… so I was a little upset at first… but then I realized it meant I could go to the Night of Relaxation with my co-workers! 🙂

 When they announced that yoga was about to begin, I got so excited!
-I hadn’t done yoga since Spring semester of last school year!
-Oh it felt so good to experience shavasana again.
+I hadn’t done yoga since the Spring semester of last school year!
+Oh, it felt so good to experience Shavasana again.

 Just when I thought things couldn’t get any better, they announced that there was about to be guided meditation.
 Wow!
 I think meditation is awesome and I have never had the chance to go to a legitimate guided meditation session before.
 I wanted to try it out!
 So I did.

 The meditation instructor guy mentions how he’s a licensed hypnotherapist and frequently leads meditation classes.
 I thought to myself, “Oh ok, that’s cool.”
 Laying down, I listened to his words and followed his instructions step-by-step.
 He had me loosening up and clearing my mind.
 I wish I could tell you more about it but the next thing I remember, he was beside me looking down saying, “Hey bud, you can start to wake up now,” and as I looked around feeling so confused, I saw other people standing up getting their things together.
 What?

 I fell asleep!?
 How?
 (And in public, no less!
 The thought of sleeping in public freaks me out.)

 I don’t know how he managed to do it but he was GOOD.
 I don’t remember anything and woke up feeling so much better after my nap.
 I was a little embarrassed though!
 Everyone saw me asleep when the class ended…..